 no cost no obligation repair evaluation,

 Top Reasons for VFD Failure and Tips to Identify and Prevent Costly Problems:

-Dirt Buildup – Mainly this means dust combined with typical plant air which usually contains oil, moisture, and metallic particles.
-This dirt buildup is probably the number one cause of VFD failure…not the actual dirt itself, but the fact that the dirt/dust buildup attracts moisture and prevents good airflow resulting in excess heat, and the metallic particles can create stray current paths on your circuit boards.
+Mainly this means “gunk” made up of dust combined with typical plant air which usually contains oil, moisture, and metallic particles.
+This buildup is probably the number one cause of VFD failure!
+And it’s not the actual dirt itself.
+It’s that the dirt/dust buildup attracts moisture and prevents good airflow.
+This results in excess heat, and the metallic particles can create stray current paths on your circuit boards.
 A triple play by the bad guys!
 The result?
 At a minimum, you will get diminished performance from your drive and at worst, catastrophic failure – bang!
-What can you do?
+Prevention tips:

 - Use the correct VFD for your plant environment.
 Some have side vents for cooling airflow but these can be more prone to dust contamination.
 Others drives are in a sealed, dust-free housing.

-Excess Heat – usually caused by dirt buildup, as discussed above.
-But this can also be caused when the current exceeds the drives rated level and by loose connections.
+Usually caused by buildup, as discussed above.
+But excess heat can also be caused when the current exceeds the drives rated level and/or by loose connections.
 You can check the connections visually but it may require a temperature probe or handheld digital pyrometer.
 The connections should never be hotter than the connecting wires.
 Also check the temps of the drive and at the motor.
 Overheating can result in blown capacitors and other components.
 It can also cause shorts which may not be enough to blow a fuse or trip an overload but just enough to shut down the controller and have you wondering why production came to a stand-still.
-What can you do?
+Here’s how to prevent this problem:

 - Use a temperature probe to check on the connections, the drive and the motor to make sure they meet the OEM’s requirements.

 - Maintain a clean, well ventilated environment

 - Regularly check the fans for any sign of bearing failure or foreign objects.
 This is usually a noisy problem and easy to track down.